OctopusDeploy/blog/blog/2022-05/configuring-jenkins-azure-deploying-octopus/index.md

 - A Jenkins instance

 :::hint
-You can install Jenkins in many ways, for instance, in [Linux or Windows](https://octopus.com/blog/jenkins-install-guide-windows-linux), on [Docker](https://octopus.com/blog/jenkins-docker-install-guide), or with [Helm](https://octopus.com/blog/jenkins-helm-install-guide).
-Or you can follow steps 1 to 4 in [this guide](https://docs.microsoft.com/en-us/azure/developer/jenkins/configure-on-linux-vm) for a live Jenkins instance on Azure.
+You can install Jenkins in many ways, for instance, using [Linux or Windows](https://octopus.com/blog/jenkins-install-guide-windows-linux),[Docker](https://octopus.com/blog/jenkins-docker-install-guide), or using [Helm](https://octopus.com/blog/jenkins-helm-install-guide).
+Or you can follow steps 1 to 4 in [this guide from Microsoft](https://docs.microsoft.com/en-us/azure/developer/jenkins/configure-on-linux-vm) for a live Jenkins instance on Azure.
 :::